jerewilvers/jerewilvers/README.md

 **💫 About Me:**

-I am a university student of University Technology in Programming at the National Technological University.
+I am a university student of University Technician in Programming at the National Technological University.
 I am expanding my knowledge in both front-end and back-end development.
 I love learning and building something new, productive, innovative and creative.

 - 🌱 I’m currently learning ...
      - Python